IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 9. By default, the share has both NFS and SMB protocols that are enabled with no access restrictions.
 To restrict access to this share (for NFS or SMB), right-click the share name, and select the appropriate menu item.<br/>
    ![Restrict Share Access](/images/ShareAccessControl.png)

 10. When the storage pool is enabled, the NFS share is available to mount.
 In the workflow, click **View Network Shares** to see the network shares view.
 Close the workflow, right-click the share, and select mount command to see the share name and mount information.
 Mount the share on your source server.
-Be sure to specify the 10 GB link IP address.
+Be sure to specify the 10-GB link IP address.
     ![Mounting the share](/images/MountCommand.png)

 11. Copy your data to the NFS share.
-In the workflow, click **View Network Activity** to show inbound Ethernet load as data is transferred to the device on the 10 GB link.
+In the workflow, click **View Network Activity** to show inbound Ethernet load as data is transferred to the device on the 10-GB link.
     ![View activity](/images/SystemNetworkPerf.png)

 12. In the workflow, click **View Storage pool** to monitor storage usage and IOPS on the device.